metatron-app/metatron-discovery/discovery-extensions/README.md

 </properties>
 ```

-### 2. Rename Extension Class
-Modify the name of the WelcomeConnectionExtension class as desired.
-(ex : CustomConnectionExtension.java)

-### 3 Add the desired JDBC Driver as dependency and specify DriverClass.
+- Add the desired JDBC Driver as dependency
-- Add jdbc driver dependency
 ```
 <dependencies>
     <dependency>